home-assistant/home-assistant.io/source/_integrations/overkiz.markdown

 ## Known limitations

-### Z-Wave, Hue and Sonos not supported
+### Zigbee, Z-Wave, Hue, and Sonos devices not supported

-Even though most Overkiz hubs support adding Z-Wave, Hue, and Sonos devices, this isn't supported in the Overkiz integration.
+Even though most Overkiz hubs support adding Zigbee, Z-Wave, Hue, and Sonos devices, this isn't supported in the Overkiz integration.
 All these platforms have native integrations in Home Assistant which are more stable and feature-rich.

 ### Stateless RTS covers